Photo © Big Volcano Tourism: Tweed Regional Museum - Murwillumbah

 Displays showcase the patterns of settlement, industry and agriculture that have shaped the Valley, and provide insights into contemporary life in the Shire.
 School groups and special interst groups welcome by arrangement.

 Open 10am - 4pm Tuesday to Saturday.
 Free Admission

 A NSW NPWS Historic Site open daily, features a mangrove boardwalk and walking track winding through the site and free use of picnic facilities with electric barbecues.

-The Cultural Centre has a museum and a shop offering aboriginal art, crafts and souvenirs.
-The shop and museum are open Monday to Friday, 9am-3pm.
-Museum entry $15 per adult, and $7.50 concession and children.
+The Cultural Centre has a museum, and a shop offering aboriginal art, crafts and souvenirs.

 Private tours, small groups, school groups and special interest groups of 20+, are welcome.
 Indigenous guides are available by arrangment, to provide guided interpretive tours through the museum and site with its relics, flora and fauna. $p.o.a.